 At a recent conference on the Ethics of Artificial Intelligence, Asaro discussed the liability issues surrounding the application of AI to weapons systems.
 He explained, “AI poses threats to international law itself — to the norms and standards that we rely on to hold people accountable for hold states accountable for military interventions — as able to blame systems for malfunctioning instead of taking responsibility for their decisions.”

 The legal system will need to reconsider who is held liable to ensure that justice is served when an accident happens.
 Asaro argues that the moral and legal issues surrounding autonomous weapons are much different than the issues surrounding other autonomous machines, such as self-driving cars.

 Though researchers still expect the occasional fatal accident to occur with self-driving cars, these autonomous vehicles are designed with safety in mind.
 One of the goals of self-driving cars is to save lives.
 “The fundamental difference is that with any kind of weapon, you’re intending to do harm, so that carries a special legal and moral burden,” Asaro explains.
-“There is a moral responsibility to ensure that [the weapon is] only used in legitimate and appropriate circumstances.”
+“There is a moral responsibility to ensure that only used in legitimate and appropriate circumstances.”